wkusner/wkusner.github.io/teaching.md

 ### Courses

+#### Georgia

+* My current course materials can be found on eLC.

 #### Vanderbilt

-* Information about my current Vanderbilt courses can be found on Brightspace
+* If you are a former student seeking a letter of recommendation, or just want to chat, please contact me at my new institutional address.
+If you are looking for old course materials or records, please contact the Vanderbilt Department of Mathematics.

 #### Graz